(816) 822-1922 ext 6 | (816) 787-2280 | a.n.price@hushmail.com

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 Not at all.
 People who ask for help when they are struggling are really the stronger persons, if you ask me.
 Being willing to admit that you are having a hard time and that you don’t have all the answers takes a good deal of courage as sharing your vulnerability puts you at risk of being hurt by another.
 The truth of it is that everyone needs help now and then.
 Your being willing to try therapy is saying that you are NOT fighting this fact and that alone makes you stronger.
-After all, fighting facts takes a lot of energy you could be using more wisely.
+After all, fighting facts takes a lot of energy you could be using more enjoyably.

 What’s the difference between talking to you or my best friend or family?

 One of the biggest differences between a therapist-client relationship and other relationships is that your therapist’s only agenda is to support you in working towards your goals.
-A friend or family member may want to support you in this way, but they also have their own needs to meet and personal agendas that factor in to the equation.
+A friend or family member may want to support you in this way, but they also have their own needs to meet and personal agendas that factor into the equation.
 These complications do not exist in therapy, which is part of why it is so helpful.
 Your therapist is solely here for your needs.
 I am “signing-up” for this arrangement, which means you need not worry about many things that you WOULD be concerned about in other relationships.
 Some examples of these common concerns include your worry that you are a burden, that you “take too much and give too little,” that you are “selfish,” that you are being judged, or that your confidante will somehow use your private thoughts, feelings, or experiences to hurt you later.
 Also, your therapist is specially and intensively-trained in working with you on the issues with which you are struggling so we generally know more about what to do (and what not to do).
 This increases the likelihood that you will be validated, heard, respected, and understood.

 Why shouldn’t I just take medication?